mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 Let’s examine the config file more closely:

 1. Image specifies the docker image to use for this build.
-The latest python image since the sample application is written in Python
+The latest Python image since the sample application is written in Python
 1. AWS CLI and AWS SAM CLI are installed in before script section.
 1. SAM build, package and deploy commands are used to build, package and deploy the application.
 More details on SAM can be found [here](https://aws.amazon.com/serverless/sam/).

-### Setting up your AWS credentials with your GitLab account:
+### Setting up your AWS credentials with your GitLab account

 In order to interact with your AWS account, the GitLab CI/CD pipelines require both AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to be defined in your GitLab settings under **Settings > CI/CD > Variables**.
 For more information please see  [link](https://docs.gitlab.com/ee/ci/variables/README.html#via-the-ui) Please ensure you mask the credentials so they do not show in logs.

 **Note:** The AWS credentials you provide must include IAM policies that provision correct access control to AWS Lambda, API Gateway, CloudFormation, and IAM resources.

-### Deploying your application:
+### Deploying your application

 Push changes to your GitLab repository and the GitLab build pipeline will automatically deploy your application.
 If your build and deploy are successful, please go to the next step to test your deployed application.

 If your build fails please take a look at the build log to see why the build failed.
 Some common reasons the build might fail are: